Approximation bounds for convolutional neural networks in operator learning: Numerical validation

 \section{Numerical validation}

 We finally present some numerical experiments that confirm the decay rates predicted in Theorem \ref{theorem:param}.
 We proceed as follows.
 Once introduced the operator to be learned, we identify the smoothness indices $s$ and $r$ that appear in Theorem \ref{theorem:param}.
 Then, we fix a guess architecture $\Phi^{(1)}$ that serves as a starting point.
 Following the ideas of Theorem \ref{theorem:param}, we prescribe $\Phi^{(1)}$ as a DNN that is made by two blocks, where $\phi^{(1)}$ is dense, while $\Psi^{(1)}$ is of convolutional type.
-More precisely: \begin{itemize} \item we fix $\Psi^{(1)}$ to be exactly the CNN in Theorem \ref{theorem:single}, where $m=m_{1}\in\mathbb{N}$ is some initial guess for the dimensionality of the channels; \item we let $\phi^{(1)}$ have $L_{1}$ hidden layers of constant width $w_{1}$.
-We employ the leaky-ReLU activation at the hidden layers and no activation at the output.
-The weights and biases of $\phi^{(1)}$ are then initialized randomly accordingly to the approach introduced by He et al. in \cite{he}. \end{itemize} {N_{\text{train}}} {N_{h}} {\text{test}} We train $\Phi^{(1)}$ over a training set $\{\mup_{i}, u_{\mup_i}\}_{i=1}^{\ntrain}$ in such a way that the loss function below is minimized where $x_{1},\dots,x_{N_{h}}$ is some dyadic partition of $(0,1)$ associated to a given grid resolution $h=2^{-k}$.
-Note that, during this step, only the weights and biases of the dense block $\phi^{(1)}$ are actually optimized, as we keep $\Psi^{(1)}$ frozen.
-Although suboptimal, this will help us in removing possible drawbacks introduced by the difficulty of the optimization itself.
-Finally, we evaluate $\Phi^{(1)}$ over a test set of unseen instances $\{\mup^\test_{i}, u_{\mup^\test_i}\}_{i=1}^{\ntest}$ in order to compute the empirical error given by
+More precisely: \review{ \begin{itemize} \item we let $\phi^{(1)}$ have $L_{1}$ hidden layers of constant width $w_{1}$, while we equip the output layer with $m_{1}(2^\ell+5)$ neurons.
+In this way, the output of $\phi^{(i)}$ can be reshaped in the form of a $m_{1}\times(2^\ell+5)$ matrix, which allows the CNN block to interpret it as a discrete signal having $m_{1}$ features of length $2^\ell+5$; \item we let $\Psi^{(1)}:=R_{2}\circ\tilde{\Psi}^{(1)}\circ R_{1}$, where the $R_{i}$ are auxiliary reshape operations, whereas $\tilde{\Psi}^{(1)}$ contains the actual convolutional part.
+In particular, $R_{1}$ is used to reshape the output of $\phi^{(1)}$ as $m_{1}\times(2^\ell+5)$.
+Conversely, $\tilde{\Psi}^{(1)}$ is comprised of $k-\ell+1$ transposed convolutional layers, where $k:=\log_{2}(1/h)$ depends on the final grid resolution.
+All these layers have $m_{1}$ channels at input and output, grouped by $m_{1}$ (cf. Definition \ref{def:cnnt} in the Appendix).
+The architecture of $\tilde{\Psi}^{(1)}$ is then further supplemented with a convolutional layer having a single output channel, and a terminal transposed convolution.
+All layers in $\tilde{\Psi}^{(1)}$ use a kernel of size $5$ and a stride of $2$, except for the last one, which resorts to the default stride of $1$.
+With this set up, the output of $\tilde{\Psi}^{(1)}\circ R_{1}\circ \phi^{(1)}$ is guaranteed to have shape $1\times (2^{k+1}+1)$.
+The final reshaping, $R_{2}$, is then used to flatten and half the output, leaving us with the correct dimension, that is, $2^{k}+1$. \end{itemize}} {N_{\text{train}}} {N_{h}} {\text{test}} \review{Table \ref{tab:architectures} reports in full detail the complete structure of the neural network architecture.
+We remark that the latter is itself parametrized by five hyperparameters, namely $L=L_{1},w=w_{1},m=m_{1},k$ and $\ell$.
+The first three allow us to tune the overall complexity of the model, and we shall exploit them to verify the estimates in Theorem \ref{theorem:param}.
+Conversely, the last two, $k$ and $\ell$, are problem dependent and we shall fix their value for each experiment alone.
+In fact, $k$ is related to the grid discretization, while $\ell$ is used to define an intermediate level of resolution.} \\ \\ We initialize all the weights and biases of $\Phi^{(1)}$ randomly, following the approach introduced by He et al. in \cite{he}.
+We then train $\Phi^{(1)}$ over a training set $\{\mup_{i}, u_{\mup_i}\}_{i=1}^{\ntrain}$ in such a way that the loss function below is minimized where $x_{1},\dots,x_{N_{h}}$ is some dyadic partition of $(0,1)$ associated to a given grid resolution $h=2^{-k}$.
+We then evaluate $\Phi^{(1)}$ over a test set of unseen instances $\{\mup^\test_{i}, u_{\mup^\test_i}\}_{i=1}^{\ntest}$ in order to compute the empirical \review{uniform} error, given by

 Then, we exploit Theorem \ref{theorem:param} in an attempt to define a second architecture, $\Phi^{(2)}$, that can be twice as accurate by halving the error over the testing set, that is by requiring that $E(\Phi^{(2)})\approx E(\Phi^{(1)})/2$.
 We do this as follows: \begin{itemize} \item we update the number of channels according to (iii) in Theorem \ref{theorem:param}.
 In particular, up to rounding operations, we let